mdmohsanul/Frontend/nextjs/Notes/Basics/loading.md

 # How to use it

-create loading.tsx inside any folder and it wraps the page.tsx content
+create loading.tsx inside any folder and it wraps the page.tsx content automatically.

 # Benefits of loading.tsx